 The Southern African Wildlife College (SAWC) was conceptualized in 1993 and established in 1996 by the World Wide Fund for Nature, South Africa (WWF South Africa) in close cooperation with interested and affected parties in southern Africa, including national and provincial government departments, other conservation agencies and the Southern African Development Community (SADC).

-Since its inception, and with the support of WWF-SA and Peace Parks Foundation, the College has trained over 10,000 people from 26 countries in Africa, but mostly from countries in the SADC region, in natural resource management.
+Since its inception, and with the support of WWF-SA and Peace Parks Foundation, the College has trained over 12,000 people from 46 countries, but mostly from countries in the SADC region, in natural resource management and conservation practices.
 By expanding its reach and becoming involved in training ventures and projects off-site, the College has also capacity-built over 2000 previously disadvantaged South Africans.

 Through conservation education, training and skills development, the Southern African Wildlife College seeks to give protected area managers the motivation and skills they need to become partners in saving our continent's natural heritage.
 All training comprises theory as well as practical skills and has been developed in close collaboration with conservation agencies and, where relevant, community participation.